Seattle, WA

 Advertising

 This downtown hotel sets itself apart with warm, welcoming hospitality, offering thoughtful touches such as bottles of wine and cheese platters at check-in for guests celebrating special occasions.
 Located in the former Alaska Gold Standard Mining building, erected in 1901, the renovated hotel is thoroughly modern, its 121 rooms featuring exposed brick and minimalist steel poster beds.
+The deluxe rooms are packed with charming furniture and all the modern conveniences a guest might require, but things are ramped up with the suites.
+The one-bedroom spa studio suite comes with a delightful soaking tub, while the gorgeous Grand Arlington suite will have you dreaming of moving to the Emerald City in no time.

-Traveling with Fido?
+Travelling with Fido?
 The Alexis is a pet-friendly hotel, and animals always stay for free.

-Which room?
 Travelling with friends?
 The twin rooms here are a cut above the usual fair, with Queen-size beds for each guest, as well as sofas, armchairs and plenty of refined decor.
+One charming highlight of the hotel is the Marquis of Seattle, the hotel’s curious orca mascot, who is always on hand to greet guests with a cheeky smile (in its own special way).
+All hotels should have mascots, as far as we’re concerned.

-Time Out tip: Don’t miss a visit to the hotel’s Bookstore Bar & Café where you’ll find a vast selection of rare whiskeys.
+Time Out tip: Don’t miss a visit to the hotel’s Bookstore Bar & Café, where you’ll find a vast selection of rare whiskeys.

 4. Level Seattle Downtown, South Lake Union

-Everyone can get a taste of the suite life at this new hotel which offers apartment-style rooms in one of Seattle’s coolest neighbourhoods right on the edge of Lake Union.
-Each of the modern rooms houses everything you need for a plush, self-catered stay including a desk, coffee machine, kitchen, personal outdoor balcony or patio and spacious living room.
-It's the shared amenities that really make the place pop.
-Guests also have access to an outdoor pool with cabanas, a fitness center, yoga and spin studio with Peloton bikes as well as private indoor dining and lounge areas.
+Everyone can get a taste of the suite life at this new hotel, which offers apartment-style rooms in one of Seattle’s coolest neighbourhoods right on the edge of Lake Union.
+Each of the modern rooms houses everything you need for a plush, self-catered stay, including a desk, coffee machine, kitchen, personal outdoor balcony or patio and spacious living room.
+A range of suite sizes is available; it all just comes down to how many travellers are in your party.
+The open concept studio layout of the Level Suite makes it an excellent option for solo explorers, while the three-bedroom sky suite is a spacious option for families on the go.
+Feeling flush?
+Give one of the three luxury penthouses a look, and forever change your accommodation expectations on holiday.

 Time Out tip: Need one of Seattle's finest?
 Head to the local coffee shop, Zoka, for a morning brew.